-While an amount equal or equivalent to the net proceeds of any Green Bonds or Social Bonds is to be applied in the manner described under the section entitled "Use of Proceeds", the application of such amount to finance and/or refinance, in whole or in part, new or existing Green Bond or Social Bond Eligible Assets, may not be capable of being implemented in such manner, or such proceeds may not be totally or partially disbursed as planned, for reasons that are outside the Issuer's control or which the Issuer is not able to anticipate as at the date of this Base Prospectus.
+While an amount equal or equivalent to the net proceeds of any Green Bonds or Social Bonds is to be applied in the manner described under the section entitled "Use of Proceeds", the application of such amount to finance and/or refinance, in whole or in part, new or existing Green Bond or Social Bond Eligible Assets, may not be capable of being implemented in such manner, or such proceeds may not be totally or partially disbursed as planned, for reasons that are outside the Issuer's control.
 Green Bonds and Social Bonds or the assets they finance or refinance may not have the results or outcome originally expected or anticipated by the Issuer.
-The Issuer intends to provide regular information on the use of proceeds of its Green Bonds and Social Bonds and to publish related impact and/or allocation reports on its website (www.kbc.com/en/investor-relations/debt-issuance/kbc-group.html), but it is under no obligation to do so.
-The Issuer aims to fully allocate the net proceeds as soon as reasonably practicable, but the Issuer's Green Bond Framework and Social Bond Framework do not require that full allocation takes place within a certain period of time, and the Issuer assumes no obligation in this respect.
-In addition, the Issuer may change its Green Bond Framework or Social Bond Framework and/or the selection criteria it uses to select Green Bond or Social Bond Eligible Assets thereunder at any time.
-In particular, these frameworks and definitions may or may not be modified to adapt to any update that may be made to the ICMA Green Bond Principles or Social Bond Principles on which the Issuer's Green Bond Framework or Social Bond Framework (respectively) is based, or to align with the EU Taxonomy.
+The Issuer intends to provide regular information on the use of proceeds of its Green Bonds and Social Bonds and to publish related impact and/or allocation reports on its website (www.kbc.com/en/investor-relations/debt-issuance/kbc-group.html), but it is under no obligation to do so e.g. if the required data would not be available.